agrosavia-bioinfo/multiGWAS/README.md

       * [Implementation](#implementation)
       * [Number of SNPs in Manhattan and QQ plots](#number-of-snps-in-manhattan-and-qq-plots)
       * [Correction for multiple testing](#correction-for-multiple-testing)
 <!--te-->

 # MultiGWAS Installation
 ## Installation from sources
-MultiGWAS can be installed from scratch on a Linux system (tested on Ubuntu 20.04). by following these instructions:
+To install MultiGWAS from source on a Linux system (tested on Ubuntu 20.04), follow the instructions below:

 ```
 1. Open a linux console (or terminal)
 2. If not installed, install R (R>=3.6), Java, and git
-    sudo apt install r-base-core
-    sudo apt install default-jre
-    sudo apt install git
+    sudo apt install r-base-core default-jre git
 3. Download or clone the MultiGWAS repository
     git clone https://github.com/agrosavia-bioinfo/multiGWAS.git
 4. Change to install directory: